lisi1019/ESM-G2V/README.md

 ## Getting the data

-The raw data needed for the experiment is stored in the dataset.
+The raw data needed for the experiment is stored in the Data.

 ## Setting up the working environment